-- Simplifies the recording and upload process and enables school staff to save a significant amount of time: With other recording methods, school staff must save, name, and upload students’ files after the exam.
+- Simplifies the recording and upload process and enables school staff to save time: With other recording methods, school staff must save, name, and upload students’ files after the exam.
 The DAC app handles these steps.
 After an exam that used the DAC app, school staff only need to log in to the DAS portal to submit the files for scoring.

 - Ensures exam security: The DAC app has built-in security measures that restrict access to other applications on the device.
 Once the DAC app is launched, students will not be able to access the internet or any other apps.

-- Is a free app: In spring 2020, coordinators will get an email announcing that the DAC app is available for download.
+- Is a free app: In March, coordinators will get an email announcing that the DAC app is available for download.

 - Can be used for practice before the exam: Coordinators will get instructions for student practice with the app before the exam.
 This will ensure that students are confident using the app.